 Types of connectors

 XLR – XLR connectors are used in many pro audio applications.
-The most common variation has 3-pins and a lockable tab so it can’t be accidentally unplugged.
-You’ll find XLR cables used for microphones, mixing boards, amplifiers, and speakers – it’s a very popular style of connector.
+The most common variation has 3-pins and a locking tab so it can’t be accidentally unplugged.
+XLR connectors are common used in mic cables and other applications.

 A snake combines multiple cables into a single bundle, linking the performance space to the mixing board

-Connectors: It may seem obvious, but the first thing to look for when buying a cable is getting the right connector.
-Check the gear you’re buying or already have and note the types of connectors used on the pieces of equipment you’re connecting.
-It’s not unusual to need cables with different connectors on each end – so note what you need for each piece of gear you’re hooking up.
+Connectors: Note the types of connectors used on the pieces of equipment you’re connecting.
+It’s not unusual to need cables with different connectors on each end.

-Length: Another obvious but important point.
-Consider the needs of your studio or your band’s setup and be sure to get cables that are long enough to get from point A to point B. Remember, although the shortest distance between two points is a straight line, take into account how you’ll need to route your cables to connect your gear in the real world.
+Length: Be sure to get cables that are long enough to get from point A to point B. Take into account how you’ll need to route your cables.

-Construction: Ask a professional musician about cables and they’ll probably tell you that cheap cables are a false economy, since they often require replacement.
-Consider your usage requirements – if you’ll be setting up and tearing down your equipment regularly, spend the extra money on cables designed to take a beating.
+Construction: Cheap cables are a false economy.
+If you’ll be setting up and tearing down your equipment regularly, spend the extra money on cables designed to take a beating.

-If you have any questions about cables or want help choosing the right cables for your gear, contact our advisors via phone, chat, or email.
+If you have any questions, contact our advisors via phone, chat, or email.
 They'll help you get exactly the cables you need.